Transport in Nottingham: Cycling

+Scooter hire

+Nottingham was one of several trial locations arranged by the Department for Transport to facilitate local journeys by electric scooters.
+Started in October 2020 together with Derby City Council, in December 2023 the trial was extended until 2026.
+Riders must be 18 years of age minimum, hold a full provisional driving licence, must ride on roads and bus lanes only, not pedestrian footways, and pay by mobile-phone app.

+In late December 2023, the partner-business, US-based Superpedestrian, planned to cease trading by 31 December, and the scooters were withdrawn from their city centre locations.
+Nottingham City Council are to seek a new provider to continue the scheme.

 Air

-East Midlands Airport in Leicestershire, served by low-cost international airlines, makes the city easily accessible from other parts of the world providing daily services to many principal European destinations such as Paris, Milan, Frankfurt, Berlin, Oslo and Amsterdam, internal flights to Edinburgh and Belfast and limited services to transcontinental destinations such as Barbados, Mexico and Sanford, Florida.
-Nearby Robin Hood Airport Doncaster Sheffield also provides domestic European and transatlantic services.
-Birmingham Airport is about one hour's drive away and 1 hour and 30 minutes on the train, providing flights to most principal European cities, New York, Boston, Toronto, Montreal, Dubai and the Indian sub-continent.
+East Midlands Airport, in Leicestershire, is served by low-cost international airlines, makes the city easily accessible from other parts of the world providing daily services to many principal European destinations such as Paris, Milan, Frankfurt, Berlin, Oslo and Amsterdam; internal flights to Edinburgh and Belfast; and limited services to transcontinental destinations such as Barbados, Mexico and Florida.

-Bus
+Birmingham Airport is about an hour away and provides flights to most principal European cities, New York, Boston, Toronto, Montreal, Dubai and locations in India.

+Buses

-Bus usage in Nottingham is increasing.
-Nottingham City Transport (NCT) operate the majority of bus services in the city.
-NCT was the first transport operator in the UK to use RFID technology for its EasyRider bus passes, introduced in 2000.
+Nottingham City Transport (NCT) operates the majority of bus services in the city.
+It was the first transport operator in the UK to use RFID technology for its EasyRider bus passes, introduced in 2000.

-Trent Barton operate some local services around Nottingham and to other towns such as Beeston, Mansfield and Derby.
+Trent Barton operate some local services around Nottingham and to other nearby towns such as Beeston, Mansfield and Derby.

 The two operators are also frequent winners of the National Bus Operator of the Year award.
-NCT and Trent Barton have a good relationship and routes are designed so they are not competing against each other.
-Using a Kangaroo day ticket makes it possible to use buses from both operators in a single day.
+NCT and Trent Barton have a good relationship and routes are designed so that they are not competing against each other.
+Using a Robin Hood day ticket makes it possible to use buses from both operators in a single day.